One of the questions I get most often from visitors or friends who are hosting visitors in the city is- “What are the best restaurants in Santiago?”

 But even with access to all these awesome restaurants, whenever I have visitors, there are a select few that I ALWAYS bring them to.
 The reality is that with only a short visit, you’d probably like to get a taste of the local flavors and most likely won’t have time to tackle my long “Santiago Foodie Guide,” or hey maybe you will and in that case- more power to ya!

-So, if you’re visiting Santiago, or simply looking to get a feel for Chilean cuisine, these are the places to eat in the city!
+So, if you’re visiting the city, or simply looking to get a feel for Chilean food, these are the best restaurants in Santiago to try local cuisine!

 ChipeLibre is always my go-to when I have visitors in town.
 It’s a “Chipeña” style or Peruvian-Chilean fusion restaurant and the self-proclaimed “independent republic of pisco,” the beloved Chilean/Peruvian version of brandy.
 You can read the whole story on the front inside flap of their menu and then you’ll understand why.